trixi-framework/tutorial-2021-icosahom/unstructured_tutorial/README.md

 # Before you begin these exercises

-Follow the instructions to install Julia, Trixi, and Trixi2Vtk provided in the Jupyter notebook `introduction_to_trixi.ipynb`.
+Follow the instructions to install Julia, Trixi, and Trixi2Vtk provided in the Jupyter notebook `introduction_to_trixi.ipynb` or watch the video on [YouTube](https://www.youtube.com/watch?v=g5fzNX6Jivw).

 Copy the files `box_with_object.control` and `tutorial_unstructured_exercise_3.jl` into your Trixi.jl directory.